rancher/rancher.github.io/rancher/v1.6/en/configuration/access-control/index.md

 ### Disabling Access Control

 If you decide that you no longer want Access Control, click the **Disable access control** button.
 This will make your Rancher instance open to the public and anyone can access your API.
 This is **not** recommended.

+### Session timeout configuration

+Session timeouts depend on the expiration time of the session token.
+It expires 16 hours after creation by default.
+This time can be changed using `api.auth.jwt.token.expiry` setting under Admin -> Settings -> Advanced settings.